j-w-s/Checkers/README.md

 3. A piece may only move one square unless it is making a jump.
 4. Etc.

-Above information adapted from the below source:
+Above information adapted from the below source, which contains all rules of the game:
    ```sh
    https://winning-moves.com/images/kingmerulesv2.pdf
    ```